-This should be provided to you by the agency in enough time to familiarise yourself with the situation with that employer at the earliest possible opportunity after the booking is made.
+This should be provided to you by the agency in enough time to familiarise yourself with the situation with that employer.

 There is a need for close co-operation between schools and other relevant employers, such as the supply agency or the umbrella company, particularly if supply teachers must follow the school's arrangement for managing and minimising risk based on the system of controls in place.